Jawad52/TV-Application/README.md

 # Android TV-App

 Android TV-App is a sample project to showcases mediaplayer.
-This app consist of two screens: Splash and mediplayer screen and used MVVM architecture in Android and Clean Architecture
+This app consist of two screens: Splash and mediplayer screen and used MVVM architecture in Android and Clean Architecture.

+A Android TV-App is written completely in Kotlin.
+Used ExoPlayer as a mediaplayer.

 Media Player class
 -------------------------